AdobeDocs/experience-platform.en/help/tags/extensions/client/web-sdk/web-sdk-ext-release-notes.md

 **New features**

-* Added "request default personalization" option to send event action.
+* Added `Request default personalization` option to send event action.
 * Added support for top and bottom of page events in the send event action.
-* Added apply propositions action.
+* Added `Apply propositions` action.
-* Added evaluate rulesets action, and subscribe ruleset items event for in-app messages.
+* Added `Evaluate rulesets` action, and `Subscribe ruleset items` event for in-app messages.
-* Added decision context to send event action.
+* Added `Decision context` to send event action.

 **Fixes and improvements**